Expense Policy

 Responsibility of Team Members

-Team members, their manager and the Director of Operations are responsible for ensuring that all reimbursements for travel and non-travel business expenses are necessary and reasonable and are made in accordance with this policy and external regulations.
+Team members, their manager and the CFO are responsible for ensuring that all reimbursements for travel and non-travel business expenses are necessary and reasonable and are made in accordance with this policy and external regulations.
 When submitting expense reimbursement, supporting documentation should be provided.
 In certain instances, GitLab Foundation may require additional information supporting an expense.
 Each team member is expected to exercise sound and prudent judgment while traveling on business or incurring business expenses on behalf of GitLab Foundation.
 It is each team member's responsibility to correctly complete their request for expense reimbursement and obtain their manager’s approval.

 Accountable Plan